k0001/exinst/exinst/README.md

 > import Exinst.Singletons (mkSome1)
 > import Exinst.Instances.Base ()
 > :t mkSome1 Glass
-Some1 Receptacle
+:t mkSome1 Glass :: Some1 Receptacle
 > show (mkSome1 Glass)
 "Some1 Small Glass"
 ```

 Well, actually, the default `Show` instance for `Some1` shows a bit more of
-information, as this permits this string to be `Read` back into a `Some1
+information, as it permits this string to be `Read` back into a `Some1
 Receptacle` if needed, but displaying just `"Glass"` would be possible too, if
 desired.